 (i) The Upper Primary Schools VI &.
 VII and VI to VIII Classes with <30 and

-<40 enrolment respectively may be downgraded as Primary Schools.
+<40 enrolments respectively may be downgraded as Primary Schools.
 The students may be accommodated in the nearby High Schools I U.P.
 Schools within 3 KM radius.
-Eligible Transport allowance may be provided if the accommodated school distance is beyond 3 Km radius, based on RTC rates.
+Eligible Transport allowance may be provided if the accommodated school distance is beyond a 3 Km radius, based on RTC rates.

 (ii) Recommended Staff Pattern for Upper Primary Schools shall be on the basis of norms indicated in Table II-A ft B.

-(iv) Elementary cycle Upper Primary Schools having VI to VIII classes with enrollment 80 and above can be straight away be upgraded into a full• fledged High School from 2017-18 year onwards by opening class IX, provided there is no High School within 3 K.M. and there is availability of required infrastructure facilities in the school.
+(iv) Elementary cycle Upper Primary Schools having VI to VIII classes with enrollment 80 and above can be straight away be upgraded into a full-fledged High School from the 2017-18 year onwards by opening class IX, provided there is no High School within 3 K.M. and there is the availability of required infrastructure facilities in the school.
 Necessary proposals may be submitted.

 (v) Wherever a High School I Upper Primary Schools is available within 3 KM radius from the existing UP school point, the Upper Primary classes shall be consolidated with the nearby High School I Upper Primary School.

-(vi) On downgrading an U.P.
+(vi) On downgrading a U.P.
 School, if the strength of such a Primary School is 80 and above, it shall be treated as Model Primary Schools.

 (vii) In case required SA posts are not provided to U.P.
-Schools as per Table II A ft B due to non availability of surplus sanctioned posts, surplus SGT post may be allotted to ensure comprehensive instructions in the school.
-Required additional training may be provide to such SGT so as to handle quality instructions to the students.
+Schools as per Table II-A ft B due to nonavailability of surplus sanctioned posts, surplus SGT post may be allotted to ensure comprehensive instructions in the school.
+Required additional training may be provided to such SGT so as to handle quality instructions to the students.

 (viii) The staff pattern for Primary Sections in Upper Primary Schools shall be as per in Table – I.